ZgzInfinity/SpaceInvaders/README.md

 Since the player can at any time stop the execution of the game and then resume it, the feature of being able to pause the game has been added.
 Pressing the TAB key pauses the game and stops the background music if one is active.
-To resume the game, the player must press the tab key again.
+To resume the game, the player must press the key TAB again.

 ### 2.9 - Final